Selective Service System: 1940 to 1947

-The question of drafting African-American men caused much controversy as President Franklin D. Roosevelt had promised several civil rights leaders in 1940 that the draft would be a color-blind one and the Selective Service Act of 1940 stated "there shall be no discrimination against any person on the account of race or color".
-However, the U.S. military practiced segregation during the war as African Americans did not serve alongside men of other races and in practice were only drafted to keep the all black units of the Army, Navy, Marine Corps and Army Air Force up to strength.
-Furthermore, the military, as a general rule, preferred to use African-American servicemen only in menial roles and as much as possible tried to avoid sending African-Americans into combat out of a belief that they were not brave enough.
+The question of drafting African-American men caused much controversy, as President Franklin D. Roosevelt had promised several civil rights leaders in 1940 that the draft would be a color-blind one, and the Selective Service Act of 1940 stated "there shall be no discrimination against any person on the account of race or color."
+However, the U.S. military practiced segregation during the war, as African Americans did not serve alongside men of other races and in practice were only drafted to keep the all-black units of the Army, Navy, Marine Corps and Army Air Force up to strength.
+Furthermore, the military, as a general rule, preferred to use African-American servicemen only in menial roles and tried as much as possible to avoid sending African Americans into combat out of a belief that they were not brave enough.
 As such, the Army in particular did not form many divisions out of the African-American men drafted, which limited the number subject to the draft.
 Due to these practices, in early 1943, African-Americans made up 10.6% of the American population, but only 6% of the men serving in the military.

 The issue of conscientious objectors was controversial during the war.
-In World War I, only the so-called "peace churches", namely the Mennonites, the Quakers, and the Brethren, had been allowed to reject national service on grounds of conscience.
-The 1940 Selective Service Act allowed the same exemption to the "peace churches", but also allowed anyone "who, because of religious training or belief, is conscientiously opposed to participation in war in any form".
+In World War I, only the so-called "peace churches," namely the Mennonites, the Quakers, and the Brethren, had been allowed to reject national service on grounds of conscience.
+The 1940 Selective Service Act allowed the same exemption to the "peace churches" but also allowed anyone "who, because of religious training or belief, is conscientiously opposed to participation in war in any form."
 In practice, draft boards would exempt anyone who proved they were opposed to war on the grounds of some religious belief, which allowed more to claim conscientious objector status than had been the case in World War I. About 75,000 individuals claimed conscientious objector status; about half of these claims were accepted by the draft boards.
 Married men were exempt from the draft, and in late 1940, about 40% of those called up for the draft could evade it by promptly getting married.
-In February 1942, General Hershey, who was in charge of the draft, complained "that most of the recent marriages...might have been to evade the draft".
+In February 1942, General Hershey, who was responsible for the draft, complained "that most of the recent marriages...might have been to evade the draft."

-In his 1945 State of the Union address, President Franklin D. Roosevelt requested that the draft be expanded to include female nurses (male nurses were not allowed), to overcome a shortage that was endangering military medical care.
-This began a debate over the drafting of all women, which was defeated in the House of Representatives.
-The House passed a bill to draft nurses but it died without a vote in the Senate.
+In his 1945 State of the Union address, President Franklin D. Roosevelt requested that the draft be expanded to include female nurses (male nurses were not allowed) to overcome a shortage that was endangering military medical care.
+This sparked a debate in the House of Representatives about the drafting of all women, which ultimately failed.
+The House passed a bill to draft nurses, but it died without a vote in the Senate.
 The publicity caused more nurses to volunteer, and agencies streamlined recruiting.